 Why should my child be vaccinated?

 The success of the vaccine program leaves some parents wondering why their children must be vaccinated for diseases that are no longer widespread.
-Some may question "Are 26 vaccinations by age 2 necessary?"
+Some may question "Are so many vaccinations by age 2 necessary?"
 The answer is "Yes," according to the American Academy of Pediatrics (AAP).

 Younger children are those most vulnerable to the complications of illness, so following the current vaccine schedule is critical.
 For example, compared with vaccinated children, kids who don’t get vaccinated because they receive vaccine exemptions have a 35-fold higher risk for measles, an eight-fold higher risk for whooping cough (pertussis), and a nine-fold higher risk for chicken pox (varicella).